Singularities of generic linkage via Frobenius powers: Preliminaries on F-singularity in positive characteristic

-We recall here the known relations between the log canonical threshold of an ideal $I$ and the F-pure threshold of its reduction modulo $p$. \begin{theorem} \cite{HaraYoshida} Using the notations from the discussion above, in general we have $\Lct(I) \geq \Fpt(I_p)$. \end{theorem} A uniform bound of $\Lct(I) - \Fpt(I_p)$ was obatined by Musta\c{t}\u{a} and Zhang. \begin{theorem}\cite[Theorem A (i)]{MustataZhang} In our setting, there exists a constant $C > 0$ such that for any prime $p$
+We then recall here the known relations between the log canonical threshold of an ideal $I$ and the F-pure threshold of its reduction modulo $p$. \begin{theorem} \cite{HaraYoshida}*{Proposition 3.8} Using the notations above, after possibly replacing $A$ by its localization $A_a$ where $a\in A$ is nonzero, for any maximal ideal $\frakm_p$ of $A$ with $\Char(\kk(p)) = p$, we have $\Lct(I) \geq \Fpt(I_p)$. \end{theorem} A uniform bound of $\Lct(I) - \Fpt(I_p)$ was obatined by Musta\c{t}\u{a} and Zhang. \begin{theorem}\cite{MustataZhang}*{Theorem A (i)} Using the same notations as in Theorem \ref{fpt<lct}, there exists a constant $C > 0$ such that for any maximal ideal $\frakm_p$ of $A$ with $\Char(\kk(p))=p$, we have

 \end{theorem}

 We also recall an important property of the F-pure thresholds of powers of ideals, which will play a key role in the proof of the main theorem.